-Start by displaying the image you want to use from either a computer or video source, such as a DVD player.
+Start by displaying the image you want to use from either a computer or video source, such as a DVD player or digital camera.
 Then follow these steps to capture the image and transfer it to the projector:

-- Press the Menu button on the remote control, highlight the Extended menu, and press Enter. - 2.
-Highlight User's Logo and press Enter.
+Press the Menu button on the remote control, highlight the Extended menu, and press Enter.